 —Aquilegia vulgaris 'Woodside Variegata'.
 (25) AQUI-48V.
 Packet: $3.00

 Foliage variegated yellow, white, and green.
 Dark violet flowers, May to July.
 Hardy perennial to 2 feet.
 Europe.
 Prechill or GA-3 to germinate in 2 - 6 weeks.

 "Things are more like they are now than they have ever been before."—Dwight D. Eisenhower.

 ARALIACEAE.
 Deciduous herbs, shrubs and trees, grown for ornament, or in the wild garden for medicine and wildlife food.
 Their bold foliage is attractive.
 Seeds often have double dormancy, and need scarification and cold treatment, or warm then cold treatment.
 Best sown in early fall to produce seedlings over the next two years.

 'DEVIL'S WALKING STICK', 'HERCULES CLUB'.
 Varies from a shrub to tree to 35 feet, with large compound 2 - 6 foot long 1eaves clustered at the top, giving a tree-fern like appearance.
 Enormous panicles of whitish flowers up to 6 feet long, followed by elderberry-like berries.
 E. U.S. Hardy to Pennsylvania (Zone 5).
 The bark was an important medicine among the Indians.
 The young leaves have been used as a potherb.
-Germinates in 5 - 8 weeks warm with stragglers to 9 months.
+Germinates in 5 - 8 weeks warm without pretreatment.

 ERICACEAE.
 Striking warm region evergreen trees with smooth red bark, clustered urn-shaped flowers, and red or orange berries.
 Valuable for landscaping, firewood, wildlife food, and edible berries.
 Interesting disjunct distribution—western Europe and western North America.